Yoshitomo Nara – Marching on a Butterbur Leaf

 About Yoshitomo Nara

-Yoshitomo Nara (born 1959 in Hirosaki, Japan) is one of the most celebrated figures in Japanese contemporary art, internationally renowned for his iconic portraits of children.
-These signature figures—at once innocent and defiant—appear in emotional states ranging from quiet contemplation to resistance and rebellion.
-While primarily known as a painter, Nara's multidisciplinary practice encompasses drawing, sculpture, photography, and printmaking, including highly collectible limited edition prints.
+Yoshitomo Nara (born 1959 in Hirosaki, Japan) is one of the most influential figures in Japanese contemporary art, internationally renowned for his instantly recognizable portraits of children.
+These iconic characters—at once innocent, melancholic, and quietly defiant—appear across painting, drawing, sculpture, photography, and limited edition prints.
+While widely associated with contemporary Japanese visual culture, Nara’s practice is deeply introspective, exploring themes of solitude, vulnerability, resistance, and the freedom of imagination.

 Prints, Photographs & Multiples